jfoss2018/TechDegreeProject-12/README.md

 npm install
 ```

 This will install all the dependencies for the server-side of this project.
-You will also need to install all the dependencies for the React from-end by navigating into the client folder and installing once again:
+You will also need to install all the dependencies for the React front-end by navigating into the client folder and installing once again:

 ```
 cd client